kunny/RxFirebase/README.md

 If you want to get a data as a native object, you can use `RxFirebaseDatabase.dataChangesOf(Class<T>)` or `RxFirebaseDatabase.dataChangesOf(GenericTypeIndicator<T>)`.

-You *must* unsubscribe an observable once you're done with listening value events to prevent memory leak.
+You *must* unsubscribe a subscription once you're done with listening value events to prevent memory leak.

 #### Listen for child events